 - Black pepper

-Cook the onion in the bacon grease over medium heat until golden, about 5 minutes.
+Cook the onion and kale stems in the bacon grease over medium heat until the onions begin to brown, about 5 minutes.

 Make It Your Own: